 The parks manager job is a permanent, full-time position with no eligibility for teleworking.
 The position may involve travel, of up to two or three nights per month.

 How to Get the Job

 Brush up your resume to highlight relevant skills and previous experience.
-Research the job listings on USAJOBS.gov to find out if you meet all of the job's requirements.
-If you have bilingual experience, this can be very valuable for certain park locations.
+Research the job listings on USAJOBS.gov to find out if you have the job requirements.
+If you have bilingual experience, this can be valuable for certain park locations.

 Sharpen your interviewing skills by role-playing with a family member or friend.
 The job requires a panel interview, and practicing ahead can help you to not feel overwhelmed.

 National parks managers are selected through the normal government hiring process; however, hiring managers often involve other people in the process.
 In cities, other department heads or parks and recreation commission members may sit in on panel interviews.
-Using panel interviews helps the director gather other people’s perspectives on the interviewed finalists.
-Hiring decisions are too important to make in a vacuum, so prudent managers gather outside perspectives during the process.
+Using panel interviews helps the director gather other perspectives on the interviewed finalists.

 Navigate to the job-search resource USAJOBS.gov and search for available positions, then start the application process.